You will be booked on the next available ceremony. Our aim is for you to attend a ceremony within one month of contacting us.

 You are free to dress however you feel most comfortable; although the ceremony is a formal occasion so smart casual wear is recommended.
 You are also welcome to wear the traditional national costume of the country of your origin.

-You will already have paid for the ceremony as part of the fee paid when you made application for British Citizenship.
-However, if you request to have a private or family event, you will have to pay an additional fee of £100.
+You will already have paid for the ceremony as part of the fee paid when you made an application for British Citizenship.
+However, if you request to have a private or family event, you will have to pay an additional fee.

 - Book a date for your ceremony